Jerrad-Johnson/react_redux_rtk_nextjs_theme_tutorial/README.md

 And by using a global store, you can set your theme selector anywhere you desire without having to prop drill or clutter your project with another useContext.

 The theme will persist when the user clicks a `<Link>`, but not if they directly navigate to a URL or if they otherwise leave the website.
-If you want it to persist, store the variable in localStorage.
+If you want it to persist, store the variable in localStorage and call it from there.

 ## Notes